Photo Gallery: downed trees, limbs and powerlines after severe weather - The Vicksburg Post

 Photo Gallery: downed trees, limbs and powerlines after severe weather

-While the National Weather Service is still assessing the storm that swept through Warren County mid-afternoon Tuesday, Meteorologist Eric Carpenter said that widespread damaging straight-line winds are to blame for downed trees, limbs and powerlines throughout the area.
+While the National Weather Service is still assessing the storm that swept through Warren County mid-afternoon Tuesday, Meteorologist Eric Carpenter said that widespread damaging straight-line winds are likely to blame for downed trees, limbs and powerlines throughout the area.

+Warren County Emergency Management Director John Elfer said downed trees with power line in them are “scattered across the county.

+“We have a tree on a house on Woodland Hills (Road) and a tree on a car on Dana Road.” he said.

-Carpenter said while the tornado warning will remain in effect through 6 p.m., Warren County will experience some lingering rain throughout the rest of the afternoon and evening.
+Carpenter said while the tornado watch will remain in effect through 6 p.m., Warren County will experience some lingering rain throughout the rest of the afternoon and evening.

+According to Entergy Customer Service Manager Shelia McKinnis, the storm left more than 9,000 people in Warren County without power.

+“They got us this time,” McKinnis said.
+“We have 9,364 people in Warren County without power.
+We don’t have a damage assessment yet but I’m hearing there are a lot of trees down.
+Most of the outages are down Highway 61 South.”

 Multiple households without power amidst severe weather